 Although the media must be consistent with the overall official state, they also look for stories that ultimately drive sales.
-Traditional media tend to look for novelty / human interest stories that can effectively drive sales.
+Traditional media tend to look for novelty/human interest stories that can effectively drive sales.
 Because of their high degree of sharing, these online are also valid.
 Including these elements in narratives usually leads to greater success.

 Chinese media are also more inclined to write the content into a ready format.
 As content has grown, Chinese reporters have been trying to keep up with the needs of their readers.

 Preparing articles, press releases, and other forms of content can lead to strong relationships with media organizations.
-This also allows for greater control of the final product, as usually the agent will distribute the content with very little editing.
+This also allows for greater control of the final product, as usual, the agent will distribute the content with very little editing.

 However, this can be a double-edged sword, just like You will lose the benefits of a professional editor improving your content.
 A press conference like this often works well.
-Social media as part of your Chinese public relations strategy Although social media is traditionally considered a marketing-led channel, it should also play a role as a PR professional Social media channels have become Businesses seek effective ways to communicate information and improve consumer reputations.
+Social media as part of your Chinese public relations strategy Although social media is traditionally considered a marketing-led channel, it should also play a role as a PR professional Social media channels have become Businesses that seek effective ways to communicate information and improve consumer reputations.